EvolveWork/EvolveWork-hugo/content/evolve/index.md

 conferencing from their desks.
 This isn't intrusive because they wear headsets and can be relatively quiet without impacting their meeting.

-Headphones (noise-cancelling if you're sensitive) are an excellent addition to your coworking kit.
+Headphones (noise-cancelling if you're sensitive) are a recommended addition to your coworking kit.
 Not only will they exclude sound, they indicate to others that you're "in the zone" and would prefer to be left alone.
 Even better is a headset with a built-in microphone.